Towards observation of three-nucleon short-range correlations in high Q^2 A(e, e')X reactions: Introduction

-In inclusive A(e,e')X reactions it is expected that the dominance of 3N-SRCs will be revealed by the onset of another plateau in the ratios of per-nucleon cross sections from different nuclei with $A \ge 3$.
-However observation of such a plateau remains elusive.
-While one of the first attempts to isolate 3N-SRC at Bjorken $x > 2$ observed a possible plateau\cite{Kim2}, subsequent measurements of the ratio ${3\sigma_{^4He}\over 4 \sigma_{^3He}}$ did not reveal plateau in the $x > 2$ region\cite{Fomin2011}.
-The recent measurement\cite{Ye:2017mvo} of the inclusive cross section ratios of $^4$He to $^3$He nuclei at $x >2$ and $1.5 < Q^2 < 1.9$~GeV$^2$ are largely in agreement with Ref.\cite{Fomin2011} in that no plateau was observed.
+In inclusive A(e,e')X reactions it is expected that the dominance of 3N-SRCs will be revealed by the onset of another plateau in the ratios of per-nucleon cross sections of heavy to light nuclei at $x > 2$.
+However, observation of such a plateau has been elusive.
+One of the first attempts to isolate 3N-SRC at Bjorken $x > 2$ observed a possible plateau\cite{Kim2}, though subsequent measurements of the ratio $\frac{3\sigma_{^4He}}{4\sigma_{^3He}}$ did not make that claim \cite{Fomin2011}.
+The most recent measurement\cite{Ye:2017mvo} of the inclusive cross section ratios of $^4$He to $^3$He at $x >2$ and $1.5 < Q^2 < 1.9$~GeV$^2$ are largely in agreement with Ref.~\cite{Fomin2011} in that no plateau was observed.
 This situation corroborated the suggestion\cite{Higinbotham:2014xna} that poor momentum resolution for the scattered electrons in the experiment of Ref.\cite{Kim2} allowed events to migrate from smaller to larger $x$ bins and was responsible for the appearance of the plateau at $x>2$.

+In the recent work\cite{Sargsian:2019joj} we reported the partial analysis of inclusive $A(e,e^\prime)X$ data utilizing the above discussed kinematic variable $\alpha$ for ($\gtrsim 1.6$) region.
+We demonstrated that the data in this domain show a tantalizing signature for another layer of scaling for the ratio of per-nucleon inclusive cross sections ${3\sigma(^4He)\over 4\sigma(^3He)}$.
+The analysis of other nuclei indicated also an agreement with the theoretical prediction of a quadratic proportionality of $a_3(A)$ to the ratio of ${a_2(A)\over a_2(A=3)}$ measured in the 2N~SRC domain.

+In the current paper we present a detailed theoretical analysis of inclusive scattering at $\alpha >1$ kinematics and provide a theoretical foundation for the observation of a new layer of nuclear scaling at $\alpha > \alpha^0_{3N}$ as well as the expectation of a quadratic proportionality between the probabilities of 2N- and 3N- SRCs.
+We also present a more complete analysis of the experimental data of Ref.\cite{Fomin2011,fominphd} using varied approaches to treat the poor quality of the cross section at large $x$, expected to be dominated by 3N SRCs.